 In non-clinical pharmacology studies, tigilanol tiglate has been shown to have three inter-related effects that are responsible for its anti-tumor effectiveness.
 The first effect is to cause oncolysis of tumor cells that are in direct contact with tigilanol tiglate.
-The oncolysis of current cents that are hours following treatment and results from the disruption of mitochondrial functioning.
-Secondly, at the same time, tigilanol tiglate activates a protein Kinase C [PKC] signaling cascade which propagates throughout the future, resulting in an acute inflammatory response with swelling and erythema extending to the tumor margins and immediate surroundings.
-This inflammatory response is normal and necessarily contributes to the activity Imiainmatory response is normal and necessarily contributes to the activity of tigliano ligitate by (a) restricting blood and oxygen supply to the tumor (causing localized hypoxia) and (b) recruiting and activating innate immune cells (principally neutrophils and macrophages), which then target the tumor and release reactive oxygen species, proteases, and cytokines that function in an antimicrobial role.
+The oncolysis occurs within the first hours following treatment and results from the disruption of mitochondrial functioning.
+Secondly, at the same time, tigilanol tiglate activates a protein kinase C (PKC) signaling cascade which propagates throughout the tumor, resulting in an acute inflammatory response with swelling and erythema extending to the tumor margins and immediate surroundings.
+This inflammatory response is normal and necessarily contributes to the activity of tigilanol tiglate by (a) restricting blood and oxygen supply to the tumor (causing localized hypoxia) and (b) recruiting and activating innate immune cells (principally neutrophils and macrophages), which then target the tumor and release reactive oxygen species, proteases, and cytokines that function in an antimicrobial role.
 This acute inflammatory response generally resolves within 48 to 96 hours.
-The third component of the antitumor activity of tiglianol tiglate is associated with direct effects of the drug in increased nermaphility of the tumor vaculature (via activation of the Beta-II isoform permeability of the tumor vasculature (via activation of the Beta-II isoform of PKC) leading to tumor vascular destruction.
+The third component of the antitumor activity of tigilanol tiglate is associated with direct effects of the drug in increased permeability of the tumor vasculature (via activation of the Beta-II isoform of PKC) leading to tumor vascular destruction.
 The resulting outcome is tumor destruction with a deficit or wound remaining where the tumor was located.
-Complete healing of the resulting wound following tumor destruction by STELFONTA is typically within 6 weeks
+Complete healing of the resulting wound following tumor destruction by STELFONTA is typically within 6 weeks.